 14 Sing or dance

-Just play your favourite music (not the sad, gloomy kind, though) and sing along, at the top of your voice, even if you aren’t blessed with impressive vocal chords.
+Just play your favorite music (not the sad, gloomy kind, though) and sing along, at the top of your voice, even if you aren’t blessed with impressive vocal cords.
 Or dance away like no one’s watching!

 Tips to remember: Peppy numbers are the best to sing along or dance along with.
 Lose your inhibitions and allow yourself to go crazy along with the music.
 You will love it and forget all your worries!

 Oh yes!
 Sleep like a baby if your mind feels bogged down with endless thoughts or worries.
 Give it some much-needed rest.
 A good nap will recharge your batteries–physically as well as mentally.